AmalPanickassery/Ubuntu_NAS_Security_Project/documentation/security_testing.md

 7. User home directories access

 ## Shared directory permissions
-- The permissions of the shared NAS directory that had been created to store the files that uploaded to the NAS was checked by executing the following command:
+- The permissions of the shared NAS directory that had been created to store the files that uploaded to the NAS was checked by executing:

   ***ls -ld /srv/nas/shared***

   <img width="727" height="87" alt="Screenshot 2026-09-05 123145" src="https://github.com/user-attachments/assets/68234d51-f9d1-459e-afd3-4e8d5424eed9" />

 ## Shared files permissions
-- The permissions of the files present on the shared NAS directory was checked by executing the following command:
+- The permissions of the files present on the shared NAS directory was checked by executing:

   ***ls -l /srv/nas/shared***

   <img width="776" height="191" alt="Screenshot 2026-09-05 123518" src="https://github.com/user-attachments/assets/19812a19-7528-4b24-9ce7-167c2cf09308" />

+## Samba configuration
+- The permissions of the Samba configuration file was checked by executing:

+  ***ls -l /etc/samba/smb.conf***

+## SSH configuration
+- The permissions of the SSH configuration file was checked by executing:

+  ***ls -l /etc/ssh/sshd_config***

+## SSH keys
+- The permissions of the hidden ssh directory was checked by executing:

+  ***ls -l ~/.ssh***

+## User home directories
+- The permissions of the user home directories was checked by executing:

+  ***ls -ld /home/****